Taal (film)

-Taal is a 1999 Indian Hindi-language musical romance film co-written, edited, produced and directed by Subhash Ghai.
+Taal is a 1999 Indian Hindi-language musical romantic drama co-written, edited, produced and directed by Subhash Ghai.
 The film stars Anil Kapoor, Aishwarya Rai and Akshaye Khanna in lead roles, while Amrish Puri and Alok Nath feature in supporting roles.

 Taal was released on 13 August 1999, coinciding with the Indian Independence Day weekend, and proved to be a major commercial success at the domestic and overseas box-office, becoming the first Indian film to reach the Top 20 on Varietys box-office list.

 At the 45th Filmfare Awards, Taal received 12 nominations, including Best Film, Best Director (Ghai) and Best Actress (Rai), and won 6 awards, including Best Supporting Actor (Kapoor), Best Music Director (Rahman) and Best Lyricist (Anand Bakshi for "Ishq Bina").

 Plot

 Tycoon Jagmohan Mehta arrives in Chamba, India for a long vacation with his extended family, including his son, Manav.
 He meets Mansi, the beautiful daughter of an impoverished folk singer, Tara Shankar Manhuja.
 As the owner of the Mehta & Mehta Group of Companies, Jagmohan is looking to invest in Chamba.
 Over time, Jagmohan and Tara Shankar become friendly with each other.

-Eventually, Mansi and Manav fall in love.
+Eventually, Manav is besotted with Mansi and they keep meeting.
+One day while doing Yoga together Manav tells her that he is in love with her, and asks her if she is also in love.
+She denies and says they cannot be together because of the difference in their status and that she will not meet him again.
+After running into each other once again and more encounters Mansi also falls in love with Manav.
 Jagmohan is against their relationship due to Mansi's poor socio-economic status.
 Tara Shankar is initially angry but later reaches Mumbai to visit his journalist cousin, Prabha, and to meet the Mehta family for a marriage alliance.
-Unfortunately, they insult Tara.
-Deeply hurt, he leaves with Mansi, who breaks up with Manav.
+Unfortunately, they insult Tara who has been waiting outside their house for 9 hours with Mansi.
+Instead of standing-up for Mansi, Manav who just arrives to the house takes his Father's side and insults Tara.
+Deeply hurt, Mansi leaves with her father, breaking up with Manav.

-Mansi soon meets the famous music producer and director, Vikrant Kapoor, who happens to be a huge fan of Tara's.
-She signs a three-year contract with him, and performs dance numbers and remixes of his productions and Tara's songs.
+Mansi soon meets a famous music producer and director, Vikrant Kapoor while in Mumbai, who happens to be a huge fan of Tara's music.
+She starts working with him and performs dance numbers and remixes of his productions and Tara's songs.
 She begins to win awards and becomes a national sensation and celebrity.
 Slowly, Vikrant begins falling for Mansi.
 Meanwhile, Manav finds out that his family ill-treated Mansi and Tara.